tud-amr/website/_paper_websites/topology-driven-mpc.md

   <p align="justify">
   <br/>
   A schematic explanation of <b>T-MPC</b>.
 An environment with several obstacles and a robot is visualized in x, y, t (time in the upwards axis).
-Obstacle motion predictions are denoted with cylinders.
-(1) A guidance planner finds P = 4 trajectories (visualized with colored lines) from the robot initial position to one of the goals.
-Each of these trajectories is in a distinct homotopy class in the state space (i.e., each avoids obstacles differently).
-(2) Each trajectory guides a local planner as initial guess and through a set of homotopy constraints.
-Four guidance trajectories and optimized trajectories (as occupied regions for each step) are visualized.
-(3) The optimized trajectories are compared through their objective value (Sec.
-IV-E) and a single trajectory (in red) is excuted by the robot.<br/><br/>We observed that adding a non-guided regular MPC in parallel to the guided planners further improves performance.
+Obstacle motion predictions are denoted with cylinders. <br/><br/>(Left) A <b>guidance planner</b> finds P = 4 trajectories
+(visualized with colored lines) from the robot initial position to one out of multiple goals.
+We filter trajectories on the way that they pass the obstacles using results from topology.
+As a result each of the guidance trajectories avoids obstacles differently. <br/><br/>(Middle) Each trajectory guides a <b>local planner</b> as initial guess and through a set of constraints that prevent the planner from changing its overtaking behavior.
+Four guidance trajectories and optimized trajectories (as occupied regions for each step) are visualized. <br/><br/>(Right) To <b>decide</b> on the trajectory to execute, the locally optimized trajectories are compared through their objective value the lowest cost trajectory (in red) is executed.
+This decision may take into account whether the robot was following the same behavior in the previous iteration.<br/><br/>We observed that adding a non-guided regular MPC in parallel to the guided planners further improves performance.
 In crowded environments, the regular MPC may occasionally find trajectories that the guidance planner does not find.
 By combining both strategies we eliminate key weaknesses in both planners.
 We refer to the combined planner as <b>T-MPC++</b>.
     </p>
 </div>